Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Future PLC)

-However, we've recently seen some ingenious methods for faking the expensive outdoor kitchen look by repurposing furniture and crates.
-For example, a potting table or some old kitchen cabinets can be turned into a worktop with storage, alternatively, you can stack old crates to create pretty open storage.
+However, we've recently seen some ingenious methods for faking expensive outdoor kitchen ideas by repurposing furniture and crates.
+For example, a potting table or some old kitchen cabinets can be turned into a worktop with storage.
+Or, you can stack old crates for a rustic look.

 terrace with bunting cushion and blue wall